diyapandey3/diyapandey.com.np/_pages/about.md

 permalink: /
 title: "Diya Pandey"
 excerpt: "About me"
-author_profile: "Physics and Tech Enthusiast, Aspiring Researcher"
+author_profile: "Tech Enthusiast, Aspiring Researcher"
 redirect_from:
   - /about/
   - /about.html